Clemapfel/jluna/docs/manual.md

     [](RGBA& out, float in) -> void {out._alpha;}
 );
 ```
-To illustrate that the properties do not have to directly correspond with the C++ class, let's add another paremeter that represents the `value` component of the HSV color system, sometimes also called "lightness", is defined as the maximum of red, green and blue:
+To illustrate that properties do not have to directly correspond with members of the C++ class, we'll add another julia-side field that represents the `value` component from the HSV color system (sometimes also called "lightness").
+It is defined as the maximum of red, green and blue, given a color in RGBA:

 ```cpp
 Usertype<RGBA>::add_property<float>(